IDREsandbox/vsim/README.md

 - int m_member_variable; class MyClass; typedef SomeType; MyClass::memberFunction
 - avoid exceptions, do simple error handling - lots of if/else, enum error codes, NULLs, etc
 - avoid crazy templates and crazy macros
 - logging? do we even log? we should add a log.
+For now use qDebug(), qInfo(), etc
-- smart pointers: the existing code uses a lot of raw pointers, but we should be using smart ones
+- smart pointers: QObjects just use raw pointers, osg stuff use refs or raw pointers